RobertLuiten/project3docs/developerDocs/api/styleGuide.md

 The convention for variable names in Project3 differs depending on if you're working in the backend (Flask) or frontend (React) of the project.

 ## Global Variables
-In both context, global variables must be written in all caps and in `snake_case`, and have a name that clearly indicates what they are representing.
+In all contexts, global variables must be written in all caps and in `snake_case`, and have a name that clearly indicates what they are representing.
 For example, a Neo4j password might be styled as `NEO4J_PASSWORD`.

 ### Variables in Flask
 Variables and arguments in the Flask server must utilize `snake_case`, and have a name that clearly indicates what they are representing.
 Avoid using variable names such as `x` or `var_1` outside of contexts such as for-loops; rather, make the name itself a short description (i.e. `query_string`, `layout_type`, `running_sum`).